ben-dh3/broken_blog_application/http_bites/01_intro_to_http.md

 your learning.
 [Read more about how to use Makers Bites.](https://github.com/makersacademy/course/blob/main/labels/bites.md)_

-Learn to explain the basics of how the HTTP protocol works.
+Learn to explain the basics of how HTTP works.

 ## Introduction